-Although neck fat can be caused by several different factors, one of the main reasons for it is the same reason for excess fat anywhere on the body: excess body weight and obesity.
-Neck fat can be caused by or contribute to certain health conditions, and can signal an increased risk of heart problems.
+Although a fat neck can be caused by several different factors, one of the main reasons for it is the same reason for excess fat anywhere on the body: excess body weight and obesity.
+A thick neck can be caused by or contribute to certain health conditions, and can signal an increased risk of heart problems.

 Overweight and Obesity